Data Protection Policy

 - Is open to how it stores and processes individual’s data

 - Protects itself from the risks of a data breach

 Data protection law

-information.
-These rules apply regardless of whether data is stored electronically, on paper or on other materials.
+These rules apply regardless of wether data is stored electronically, on paper or on other materials.

 To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed unlawfully.